deeplearning4j/deeplearning4j/README.md

 # Arbiter

-A tool dedicated to evaluating and tuning machine learning models.
+A tool dedicated to tuning (hyperparameter optimization) of machine learning models.
 Part of the DL4J Suite of Machine Learning / Deep Learning tools for the enterprise.

 ## Modules